derekteay/airtable-cfc-content-review/README.md

 This project uses the AirTable Python Wrapper - https://github.com/gtalarico/airtable-python-wrapper

+# Notes

+- For any record, if `Asset Type` has more than one item in it, this program will ONLY choose the first item.
+If you want to change the category that a topic appears in, change the first item in `Asset Type` in AirTable.

+# How-to's

 To add a table:
 1. Add the table name to the list in `line 7`.
 1. Create a list in the `# Create defaultdict structures` section by copying and pasting an existing list under the other variables and changing the variable name.